mpetavy/prunsrv/README.md

 ### Project description

-Just developed to get around some Apache PRUNSRV problems with the latest version 1.3.1
+Just developed to get around some Apache PRUNSRV problems with the latest version.

 Your welcome to use this solution.